Protopsephurus

-Protopsephurus is an extinct genus of paddlefish containing the single species Protopsephurus liui, known from the Yixian Formation in Liaoning, northern China from the Barremian to Aptian ages of the Early Cretaceous period around 125-120 million years ago.
-It is up to be one meter in length.
+Protopsephurus is an extinct genus of paddlefish containing the single species Protopsephurus liui, known from the Yixian, Jiufotang and Huajiying formations in Liaoning, northern China from the Barremian to Aptian ages of the Early Cretaceous period around 125-120 million years ago.
 It is currently the oldest and most basal paddlefish known.

 Description

 The species is known from numerous specimens ranging up to about 80 cm long.
 The snout is shorter than that in any other known paddlefish, and is more sturgeon-like.
 The morphology of the skull roof is also more archaic than any other paddlefish.
 The axial skeleton is poorly ossified.
 Like other extinct polyodontids, it also has tiny non-interlocking scales approximately 1 mm in diameter called denticles that cover the trunk, which bear a fringe of spikes.

 Diet

-Protopsephurus is thought to have been piscovorous, feeding on smaller fish.
-One adult specimen of Protopsephurus was observed with a specimen of Lycoptera, the most common fish in the formation, preserved in its stomach.
+Protopsephurus is thought to have been piscivorous, feeding on smaller fish.
+One adult specimen of Protopsephurus has been observed with a specimen of Lycoptera, the most common fish in the formation, preserved in its stomach.
 Piscivory is likely the ancestral ecology of paddlefish, with only the genus Polyodon making the transition to being planktivorous filter feeders.